 Plants displayed here evoke a formal feel of past European style gardens with boxwood hedges enclosing a colorful array of spring blooming daffodils and summer perennials.
 Favorite perennials found here are Russian sage, lavender, purple cone flower, iris, and daylilies.
 Several flowering trees and shrubs encircle the gardens.

 After a number of community meetings, the Conservancy undertook a series of improvements to the North End Parks, including installing swinging benches, updating and replacing several plant beds, and resurfacing the Pergola.
-For more information about these updates, please see the Improvements page!

 The Freedom Trail runs through the parks on the north side of Hanover Street.
 At one corner is the marker detailing the site of the first house owned by an African-American woman in the Boston, Zipporah Potter Atkins, in the 1700s.